iMoonLab/Hypergraph-DB/README.md

 ## :memo: License ##

-Hyper-DB is open-source and licensed under the [MIT License](LICENSE).
+Hyper-DB is open-source and licensed under the [Apache License 2.0](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.

 ---